 Andrea Berry is senior vice president of broadcast media services at Fox Networks Group.
 Her career has also included stints at CBS and NBC.
 Berry oversees all aspects of digital media management for Fox, the Fox Sports Media Group, Fox Networks Group, Twentieth Television, and MyNetworkTV.
 Her honors include several Emmy Awards for outstanding technical team remote in sports.
 She received the 2012 Women in Technology Leadership Award, presented by TVNewsCheck.
 Berry is a member of IIT’s Board of Trustees and the Board of Overseers for the College of Science.
 She is also chair of the IIT Alumni Association Board of Directors.
 For her outstanding work, Berry was honored with IIT’s Professional Achievement Award in 2010.

-Parth Amin (BA ’85)Chairman and Managing Director • SLK Software Services
+Parth Amin (BA ’85)Founder, Chairman, and CEO • SLK Software Services

-Parth Amin is the founder, CEO, and managing director of SLK Software Services, a software development company established in 2000 specializing in IT solutions and services.
+Parth Amin is the founder, chairman, and CEO of SLK Software Services, a software development company established in 2000 specializing in IT solutions and services.
 His expertise in international business development and entrepreneurial skills made SLK Software a forerunner in the offshore software development arena.
 Amin was the IIT Commencement speaker in winter 2009 and 2012 for IIT's India Campus and inducted the new graduates into the IIT Alumni Association.

-Elizabeth Bilitz is inside sales manager at Finkl & Sons.
+Elizabeth Bilitz is inside sales and estimating manager at Finkl & Sons.
 For five years, she was the representative for an IIT Interprofessional Projects (IPRO) Program project sponsored by the company.

 Bilitz has served as a panelist in support of Women's History Month at IIT and continues to be involved with the alumnae chapter of Kappa Phi Delta sorority, acting as secretary of the board.
 She also serves on the Young Alumni Council as a liaison.